Labor Day 2023: What’s open and closed on the September 4 holiday – KION546

 Government

-Federal offices, government buildings and post offices will be closed Monday — think the DMV and local libraries.
+Federal offices and government buildings will be closed Monday — think the DMV and local libraries.
 State and local courts will also not be operating.

 The-CNN-Wire